-Ayuntamiento de Pamplona (Pamplona Town Hall), September 2015.
-Located in Plaza Consistorial, in the heart of the old quarter, this gorgeous, baroque-neoclassical building plays an important role in the annual San Fermín festival, best known for the controversial running of the bulls (“encierro”).
+September 2015.
+Located in Plaza Consistorial in the heart of the old quarter, the gorgeous Pamplona Town Hall (Ayuntamiento de Pamplona) is a baroque-neoclassical building that plays an important role in the annual San Fermín festival, best known for the controversial running of the bulls.
 Each year, on July the sixth at around noon, a rocket is fired from the building to signal the start of the party!

-Beatriz Bakery, September 2015.
-Pamplona’s tapas (called pintxos in the Basque country) is fantastic and visitors won’t be short of places to dive into the local cuisine.
-Among the many options, I’d recommend Bar Gaucho as a real highlight; a cramped, narrow little place where the dishes are proudly displayed right across the main counter.
-But be warned, it’s so popular you may struggle to get a seat!
-Another culinary highlight was this great little bakery on Calle Estafeta, where the line often snakes out into the street and the enticing smell of chocolate and flour will almost certainly stop you in your tracks.
-Some people are so impressed by their cakes; cookies and hojaldres (buttery pastries), they boldly claim Beatriz to be one of the best bakeries in Spain!!!
-While I was clearly no expert in Spanish baking, the divine slab of nutty dark chocolate I came away with suggested such assertions may not be far off the mark.
+September 2015.
+The amazing little Beatriz Bakery can be found on Calle Estafeta, where the line often snakes out onto the street and the enticing smell of chocolate and flour will almost certainly stop you in your tracks.
+Some people are so impressed by their cakes, cookies and hojaldres (buttery pastries), they boldly claim Beatriz to be one of the best bakeries in Spain!
+While I’m clearly no expert in Spanish baking, the divine slab of nutty dark chocolate I came away with suggested such assertions may not be far off the mark.